srl-labs/containerlab/docs/install.md

 Running containerlab on Mac OS is possible[^4] by means of a separate docker image with containerlab inside.

 !!!warning
     ARM-based Macs (M1/2) are not supported, and no binaries are generated for this platform.
 This is mainly due to the lack of network images built for arm64 architecture as of now.
+    Nevertheless, it is technically possible to run Containerlab on ARM-based MacBook.
+Check [How to start Containerlab on ARM-based MacBook](#how-to-start-containerlab-on-arm-based-macbook) for details.

 To use this container use the following command: